 This isn’t just a cautionary tale either… This happens every day.

 This is a detailed document that enables you to use obtain protected health information.
 The use case(s) and extent of information that you are allowed to see can be spelled out in this HIPAA authorization as well.
-This means that if your son or daughter didn’t want certain health information disclosed (sex, behavioral health records, drugs, etc) but still wanted you to be able to obtain and help make decisions in the case of something more substantial, you’d be able to do so.
+This means that if your son or daughter didn’t want certain health information disclosed (such as behavioral health records or drug use) but still wanted you to be able to obtain and help make decisions in the case of something more substantial, you’d be able to do so.

 Prepare a Medical Power of Attorney, or Equivalent